 If you sign-up for JOTA-JOTI 2018 by 1 October, you will be issued your 2018 JID by email in early October.
 Those registering later, will be directed to a webpage where they will be able to calculate their JID.
 Those registering for JOTA-JOTI with a National Scouting Organization will also need to register with the world registration system if they want a JID.

-There are a series of JamPuz Documents to help you play JamPuz.
+There are a series of JamPuz Documents to help you enjoy JamPuz.